Nazalekser/portfolio/README.md

 A repository of projects and challenges I have worked on or am currently working on.

-Click on the project name to see the analysis and code or to Project Description link to see a brief description of the project.
+Click on the project name to see the analysis and code or to Brief Project Description link to see a brief description of the project.

 ## Projects: